orra-dev/orra/docs/sdks/js-sdk.md

 ## Understanding the SDK

-The Orra SDK follows patterns similar to serverless functions or job processors, making it familiar for AI Engineers.
+The orra SDK follows patterns similar to serverless functions or job processors, making it familiar for AI Engineers.
 Your services become event-driven handlers that:

-1. Register capabilities with Orra's Plan Engine (what they can do)
+1. Register capabilities with orra's Plan Engine (what they can do)
 2. Process tasks when called (actual execution)
 3. Return results for orchestration